 Have you been accused of domestic violence?
 If so, the legal team at Knowles Law Firm can provide you with the aggressive defense you need to fight your domestic violence charges.
 Prosecutors and law enforcement officials do not take accusations of domestic violence lightly.
 If they suspect you of committing domestic violence they will launch a thorough investigation into the allegations against you, and if they find sufficient evidence, they will prosecute you to the fullest extent of the law.

-By working with an attorney from the firm, you can feel secure knowing that they have the experience, knowledge, and skill to not only fight the prosecution's case, but also to increase your chances of winning your case.
+By working with a Phoenix domestic violence attorney from our law firm, you can feel secure knowing that they have the experience, knowledge, and skill to not only fight the prosecution's case, but also to increase your chances of winning your case.
 They have vast experience in this area of criminal law, and are committed to using their knowledge and resources to help you overcome your criminal charges.